MicrosoftDocs/msteams-docs/msteams-platform/toolkit/update-bot-me-project-to-use-certificate-or-msi-for-authentication.md

 ---
-title: Update bot/ME project to use Certificate or MSI for Authentication
+title: Update Bot or Message extension app to use Certificate or MSI for Authentication
 author: surbhigupta
-description: Learn about Update bot/ME project to use Certificate or MSI for Authentication. ms.topic: conceptual ms.author: surbhigupta ms.localizationpriority: high
+description: Learn about Update Bot or Message extension app to use Certificate or MSI for Authentication. ms.topic: conceptual ms.author: surbhigupta ms.localizationpriority: high
 ---

-# Update bot/ME project to use Certificate or MSI for Authentication
+# Update bot or Message extension app to use Certificate or MSI for Authentication

 Update your bot project to authenticate using a certificate or Managed Service Identity (MSI), rather than a bot ID and secret.
 This addresses compliance issues associated with the use of Entra ID and a secret.